What is an Overlay treatment?

 Will my trash, recycling, and green waste be picked up?

 Yes.
-If your scheduled trash day falls on the same day as the Road Rehab, the contractor will coordinate with Waste Management/trash hauler prior to the paving process.
-Although, if on your regularly scheduled trash day your trash was collected before the start of the paving process, the contractor will move your trash cans onto the sidewalk to accommodate street repairs.
+If your scheduled trash day falls on the same day as the street paving work, the contractor will coordinate with Waste Management/ trash hauler prior to the paving process.

 Will my mail be delivered during construction?